madlambda/Acorn/docs/Acorn.md

 /dev/screen/raster
 ```

-When open /dev/screen/vector2d you get a context for a 2D canvas area in the browser.
+When open /dev/screen/vector2d you get a context for a 2D canvas area in the
+browser.
 And then you could issue commands like “fillRect(25, 25, 100, 100)” to
 fill a rectangle at pos x=25, y=25 with width=100 and height=100.
 Same browser
-API defined here. [f][g]
+API defined here.

 When using the raster interface you should handle the draw yourself and just
 write to the /dev/screen/raster/primary.
 You could use several offscreen